annulen/sysdig-wiki/Sysdig-Examples.md

 * Observe ssh activity
 > sysdig -e -cecho_fds fd.name=/dev/ptmx and proc.name=sshd

-* See the top processes in terms of actively used network connections
+* See the top processes in terms of network bandwidth usage
-> sysdig -cfdcount_by proc.name "fd.type=ipv4"
+> XXX

+* See the top processes in terms of disk bandwidth usage
+> XXX

 * See the top processes in terms of actively used files
 > sysdig -cfdcount_by proc.name "fd.type=file"